 I drew this pattern for my demo, so I included the stitching lines.
 You don’t need to include those.
-All you need to do is outline any areas that will need to be painted in different colors.
+All you need to do is outline any areas that will be painted in different colors.

 Next, I used acrylic paint and painted the trees.
 It doesn’t have to be exact.
 If you paint outside of the lines, it doesn’t matter.
 That is because the embroidery will define the lines.
 So just have fun painting.

 You can see below that I didn’t paint any colors on top of others.
-Take care to outline the colors so that you won’t have to do that.
+Take care to outline the colors so you won’t have to do that.

 I did a bit of shading in my painting and used a lighter/warmer color on the right side of the trees to depict some light.
 (That’s the artist in me.
 You do not need to do this!)

-What is free motion embroidery?
+What is free-motion embroidery?

 Free motion machine embroidery is a type of sewing that you do on a regular sewing machine but you can move the material in any direction while sewing it on your machine.
 Normally when you sew, the machine automatically moves the fabric forward.
-When you sew free motion embroidery, you get to move the fabric so you determine exactly where you want to sew.
+When you sew free-motion embroidery, you get to move the fabric so you determine exactly where you want to sew.
 You can move sideways, forward, backward, and create any shape you want.
 All you need is a quilting or darning foot.

 The free-motion quilting foot, sometimes called a darning foot, is designed so that the sewing machine needle passes through a small ring on the foot.
 Instead of hopping, these feet float over the fabric without providing pressure.
-The Foot releases the fabric when the needle is in the up position, allowing you to move the fabric freely.
+The Foot releases the fabric when the needle is in the upper position, allowing you to move the fabric freely.

-I read a lot about lowering the “feed dogs” on your machine when stitching free motion embroidery.
+I read a lot about lowering the “feed dogs” on your machine when stitching free-motion embroidery.
 Feed dogs are the little teeth on your sewing machine that feed your fabric evenly through the machine.
 These teeth are extremely important because they help us produce perfectly spaced, even stitches whenever we sew garments, piece quilts, or applique shapes on our machine.
 You should lower the feed dogs for free-motion embroidery.